 What is Metastasis?

-These tumor cells also can break off from the tumor and spread to various parts of the body through the bloodstream or the lymphatic system, and establish themselves anywhere in the body, and form new malignant tumors.
+These tumor cells also can break off from the main tumor mass and spread to various parts of the body through the bloodstream or the lymphatic system, and establish themselves anywhere in the body, and form new malignant tumors.

-This process by which cells from primary tumor spread from primary site to distant locations in the human body is called metastasis.
+This process by which cells from primary tumor spread from the primary site to distant locations in the human body is called metastasis.

 Symptoms and Signs of Tumors

 The symptoms of a tumor depend on the type and location of the tumor.
-For example, lung tumors may cause coughing, shortness of breath, or chest pain.
+For example, lung tumors may cause coughing, shortness of breath or chest pain.

 Some tumors may not cause any symptoms.
 Others, such as pancreatic cancer, do not usually cause symptoms until the disease has reached an advanced stage.